Senior Assisted Living Facility Options near San Diego, California at Lantern Crest

 - Memory Care for San Diego

-It can be helpful to learn more about what each type of residence offers in terms of services and care to determine which is right for your or a loved one.
-Take a moment to read the following overview of our three residence options and get in touch with our team with additional questions or concerns.
+It can be helpful to learn more about what each type of senior living residence offers in terms of services and care to determine which is right for you or a loved one.
+Take a moment to read the following overview of our three San Diego assisted living residence options and get in touch with our team so we can assist you in answering any additional questions or concerns.

-The assisted living option at Lantern Crest is for residents that would like to retain their independence but need access to 24-hour care and high-quality support with their daily activities.
-Those in this community will make their own daily schedules, choosing from a vast selection of activities, outings, and events.
+The assisted senior living option at Lantern Crest is for residents that would like to retain their independence but need access to 24-hour care and high-quality support with their daily activities.
+Senior residents in this community will make their own daily schedules, choosing from a vast selection of activities, outings, and events.

 Our assisted living community is located in the suburbs of San Diego and offers a sunny, small-town charm.
-Residents enjoy exceptional care and safety that allows them to pursue fulfilling activities and social connections.
+Residents enjoy exceptional care options and safety that allow them to pursue fulfilling activities and social connections.
 Choose between a studio or one-bedroom floor plan for luxury living that meets your needs.

 Live life on your terms with the following amenities for assisted living: